 But if you don’t mind taking more capsules (6 per day in Osteo-K versus 4 per day in Osteo-K Minis), doesn’t bother you and you like the idea of getting more calcium in your dietary supplement, then the original Osteo-K formula is for you.

-Article at-a-glance: A bone fracture is the most dangerous risk for people with osteoporosis.
+Article at-a-glance: Bone fracture is the most painful and dangerous risk for people with osteoporosis.
 MK4 and MK7 are both forms of natural vitamin K2.
 MK4 stops and reverse bone loss, grows stronger bones and reduces fractures up to 87%.
-MK7 has never been shown to reduce...
+MK7 has never been shown to...